Water Potential Calibration Curves (AQA A Level Biology): Revision Note

 To find the percentage change in mass, the change in mass must be divided by the initial mass and then multiplied by 100

-• A positive percentage change in mass indicates that the potato has gained water by osmosis (net movement of water from the solution into the potato) meaning the solution had a higher water potential than the potato
+• A positive % change in mass means the potato gained water by osmosis, so the solution had a higher water potential

-• A negative percentage change suggests the opposite, that is, the solution had a lower water potential than the potato
+• A negative % change means the potato lost water, so the solution had a lower water potential

 • The concentration of sucrose inside the potato cylinders can be found if a graph is drawn showing how the percentage change in mass changes with the concentration of sucrose solution – the point at which the line of best fit crosses the x-axis is the concentration of sucrose inside the potato cylinders